Deputy mayor: Israel

 In Israel, according to the Local Authorities (Election and Term of Mayor and Deputy Mayors) Act, 5735-1975, a Mayor is usually elected in "personal, general, direct, equal and secret elections", with election by a local council being made only if no candidate runs for mayor, a candidate for mayor in a single-candidate election is rejected (in Israel, unlike in the UK, if only one candidate runs he is not automatically elected, and voters would vote either for that candidate or against him), or both candidates advancing to the runoff received an equal number of votes and the tie remains unbroken after adding the number of first-round votes cast for them with the number of second-round votes cast for them.
 However, deputy mayors are always elected by the local council, of which one is (or, in certain local authorities two are) the Designated Acting Mayor, elected after nomination by the Mayor.

 France

 The French term for deputy mayor is maire-adjoint or adjoint au maire.
 The first deputy mayor is called premier adjoint.

 This term should not be confused with the other French term député-maire, which refers to the dual mandate of a mayor who is also a deputy of the National Assembly.
 This practice was frequent in the French Fifth Republic, until the legislative elections held on 31 March 2017, since when a mayor cannot hold both mandates (article LO 141-1 of the electoral code).

 Philippines

+All cities and municipalities in the Philippines have a vice mayor.
+The vice mayor is the presiding officer of the Sangguniang Panlungsod (city council) or the Sangguniang Bayan (municipal council), as the case may be.
+If the mayor dies, is removed from office, or is incapable to discharge their duties, the vice mayor becomes the mayor for the remainder of the term.
+In elections, candidates for mayor and vice mayor are often running mates, although each position is voted separately.